wp-plugins/woocommerce-arabic-currencies/readme.txt

 == Screenshots ==
-1. the list of Arab currencies in WooCommerce admin
+1. the list of Arab currencies in WooCommerce settings.

 == Changelog ==